jfieberg/Data4Ecologists/README.md

 - **bearmove**: data set containing movement rates and heart rates of black bears in Minnesota.
 - **beargrowth**: age and weight data from a sample of black bears monitoried in Minnesota by the MN Department of Natural Resources.
+- **beedat**: Data set containing choices made by bees during experiments used to evaluate whether they could learn to select for odd or even numbers and transfer that learning to new situations.
+Data are from Howard et al. (2022).
 - **birds**: bird species richness in different habitat patches sampled in Jamaica.
 - **birdmalariaLFS**: data set containing lifetime reproductive success, sex, year of birth, and lifespan for great reed warblers from Asghar et al. 2015.
 Science 347:436-438.
 - **birdmalariaTL**: observations of telomere length as well as demographics and infection status of great reed warblers from Asghar et al. 2015.
 Science 347:436-438.